edwardlavender/Tools4ETS/README.md

 ## Simple statistics

-A few functions facilitate the computation of simple statistics from time series data or models.
+A few functions facilitate the computation of simple statistics from time series or models.
 These include:

   - **Calculate cumulative frequencies.** `cum_dates()` is used to calculate the cumulative number of events by each date in a time